 A day trip from Essaouira or Agadir will take you to the palm-lined oasis of Paradise Valley in the High Atlas Mountains.
-From Agadir, the drive to Paradise Valley takes approximately an hour and a half.
+Thus, from Agadir, the drive to Paradise Valley takes approximately an hour and a half.
 During this trip, you will hike down into the mountainside, swim in natural pools, and enjoy the waterfalls.
 The trip will take about a full day and will involve several sights, including waterfalls and caves.

 What to Do in Agadir: CrocoParc

 A day trip to Agadir would be incomplete without a visit to the Crocoparc.
-This well-designed space is complete with leisure areas, animal enclosures, and green areas.
+Moreover, this well-designed space is complete with leisure areas, animal enclosures, and green areas.
 There are palm trees and numerous argan trees.
 The Atlas Mountains serve as a backdrop to this amazing park.
 Visitors can also enjoy the waterfalls and view the crocodiles.
 If you are traveling with kids, you can take a trip to Crocoparc as a family.

 North of the city of Agadir on the Atlantic coast of Morocco, Taghazoute is known for its surf beaches, including Killer Point and La Source (fresh water springs from the rocks).
-The village's main street is lined with cafes and shops, and the town's most famous attraction is its palm-lined gorge with pools and waterfalls.
+Thus, the village’s main street is lined with cafes and shops, and the town’s most famous attraction is its palm-lined gorge with pools and waterfalls.
 In the middle of the gorge is the Paradise Valley, where you can relax and enjoy the views of the surrounding countryside.